rabilrbl/rabilrbl/README.md

 ## 🍥 Passionate about building things that make people's lives better and about making the world a better place.

 Hey there!
-I'm Mohammed Rabil, a software developer on a mission to create impactful solutions that enhance lives and contribute positively to the world.
+I'm a software developer on a mission to create impactful solutions that enhance lives and contribute positively to the world.
 With a blend of passion for technology, software, and AI, I strive to craft meaningful experiences through code.

 ### 📊 Stats